essentialkaos/bibop/COOKBOOK.md

 You can define tag and execute the command with a tag on demand (using `-t` /` --tag` option of CLI).
 By default, all commands with tags are ignored.

+Also, there is a special tag — `teardown`.
+If a command has this tag, this command will be executed even if `fast-finish` is set to true.

 **Syntax:** `command:tag <cmd-line> [description]`

 **Arguments:**